 Site C fails First Nations

 The Peace Valley is one of the few remaining places where Treaty 8 First Nations can hunt, fish and engage in cultural activities to maintain their identity and connection to the land.
 The right to hunt and fish, guaranteed by Treaty 8, becomes meaningless when hunting grounds are under water, moose populations are decimated, and fish are contaminated with toxic methyl mercury from decaying trees and other vegetation.
-Site C will also obliterate hundreds of graves and ceremonial sites.
+Site C will obliterate hundreds of archaeological sites, including a First Nations grave site and ceremonial sites.

-The proposed dam would also cut off a key migration corridor for wildlife, with severe negative impacts on wetlands, migratory birds and grizzly bears.
+The dam would also cut off a key migration route for wildlife, with severe negative impacts on wetlands, migratory birds and grizzly bears.

-The West Moberly and Prophet River First Nations are challenging Site C in court.
-If Canada is serious about reconciliation and a new relationship with First Nations we must not allow Site C to wreak more destruction on their land and culture.
+The West Moberly and Prophet River First Nations have challenged the federal government in court on Site C and have said they’ll launch a lawsuit if the provincial government approves the project.
+If our governments are serious about reconciliation and a new relationship with First Nations, then they must not allow Site C to wreak more destruction on First Nations’ land and cultures.

 Site C puts Wood Buffalo National Park at risk